OBuckland/js-calculator/README.md

 ***

 ### **Description**
 Calculator built using JavaScript, HTML, CSS, SCSS and BEM.
 This is a simple calculator that is able to perform addition, subtraction, division and multiplication.
 It also has a percentage function and can handle decimals.
+Link to the [calculator](https://obuckland.github.io/js-calculator/).